 What should I expect of my child’s Spanish learning process throughout Canta?

 In a musical setting, most children are observers before they begin to participate, and often first become active participants at home.
 When learning a second language in an organic setting like ours, children will also go through various learning stages (Krashen, Terrel; The Natural Approach).
 Be mindful that language learning takes time, and usually does not start with immediate participation.
 While we will invite children to participate in Spanish from the get go, we will never force a child to speak Spanish until they are ready.
 Modeling participation will be the parent’s role in class!
 Consistent exposure to Spanish is crucial to help your child transition from one learning stage to the next.
 Class is a wonderful start, and listening to the music and reinforcing Spanish at home (at whatever level you are comfortable with) will be just as valuable.
 For a detailed description of each second language learning stage, view Raising a Bilingual Child.

-What should I expect of myself?
+What should I expect of myself in a Canta class?

 Class is meant to be a time out from the rest of your busy schedule- a time to be alone with your child, doing nothing but playing and enjoying each other.
 So first and foremost, enjoy your precious time together!
 Secondly, remember you are the most important person to your child; you are their most highly regarded teacher.
 In class, parents serve as models for children for everything from singing, dancing, demonstrating rhythm, and even speaking Spanish!
 In class, we encourage you to participate as much as possible with your movements, expressions, and singing- even if it’s just one word here and there.
 Children that are newly learning a second language will often go through a “silent stage” where they will learn through observation- they will be studying your responses and listening to your words before they begin to verbalize their own.
 So the more parents and caregivers participate, the more your child will gain from the experience.

 How can I reinforce learning at home?